wobblexd/wobblexd-abm/README.md

 ## Overview

-Full-stack developer focused on building scalable and usable systems.
+Full-stack developer focused on building scalable and practical systems.

 Main direction:
 - full-stack applications (backend + frontend)
-- Minecraft plugin development (Paper / PaperMC)
+- Minecraft plugin and mod development
-- automation tools and utilities
+- UI/UX and web design
-- system design and integration
+- 3D design and prototyping

-I work on projects where different parts (applications, services, tools) interact as one structured system.
+I build systems where applications, services, and tools integrate into a single structured workflow with clear architecture.

 ---

 ## Current Focus

-- Developing standalone plugins for Paper 1.21+
+- Developing standalone plugins and mods for Minecraft
-- Building small and usable applications (desktop / mobile)
+- Building small and practical applications (desktop / mobile)
-- Creating efficient backend systems and utilities
+- Creating tools that are simple, fast, and scalable
-- Improving code quality, performance, and structure

 ---